VUEngine/vuengine.github.io/documentation/user-guide/design-principles.md

 By their own nature, singletons are globally accessible, hence, they come with all the dangers and caveats that global accessibility entails.
 And, on top of that, their accessibility makes it very tempting to overuse them, tightly coupling classes that shouldn't really be tied together.

 But they are an intuitive tool to solve some general problems in gaming.
 And since other design patterns that address the weaknesses of singletons, like dependency injection, come with their own caveats, like the loss of encapsulation details or, even worse in the case of the Virtual Boy, a non negligible memory (that's why they are by default allocated in DRAM instead of WRAM) and performance overhead, [VUEngine](https://github.com/VUEngine/VUEngine-Core) tries to make use of singletons a little bit safer by leveraging the `secure` keyword that Virtual C provides in order to mitigate the mentioned risks.
+So, the usage of singletons is a deliberate choice, conscious of the pitfalls that come with them.

 A singleton class' non static method can be protected by qualifying it as follows: